PROUDLY DESIGNED AND ENGINEERED IN THE USA!

 The number of blades in the array is truly unique: more blades would cause it to operate below the critical Reynolds numbers, while fewer blades would be too far apart to constructively interact.

-My machine thoroughly dispatches A. Betz's silly theory of limits, which is coincidental not casual, and routinely exceeds COE (conservation of energy) equation predictions, as written, by several times, which is rendered KAPUT by this machine.
+My machine thoroughly dispatches A. Betz's silly theory of limits, which is coincidental not casual, and routinely exceeds COE (conservation of energy) equation predictions, as written, by several times, which is rendered KAPUT by the mere existance of this machine.

-I guarantee that all of my machines exceed the Betz Limit, (which is a safe promise for me, as it is normally exceeded by an order of magnitude or so) mainly because the Lift Forces are not properly accredited in the Bernoulli Energy Equation, but also because Newton's Momentum exchange forces are wrongfully excluded.
+I guarantee that all of my machines exceed the Betz Limit, mainly because the Lift Forces are not properly accredited in the Bernoulli Energy Equation, but also because Newton's Momentum exchange forces are wrongfully excluded.